-Turning to very practical roadblocks and consideration, we look at the working environment available to women in maritime and possible solutions to improve employment and career opportunities for women on board and on shore.
+Turning to very practical roadblocks and consideration, we looked at the working environment available to women in maritime and possible solutions to improve employment and career opportunities for women on board and on shore.

 Addressing women's health - advancements and resources

 A lot of attention has been given to mental health of employees in general and seafarers in particular.
 And rightfully so!
-We dig deeper into the issue of women’s health, physical and mental, on board and on shore.
+We digged deeper into the issue of women’s health, physical and mental, on board and on shore.

 Digital transformation in shipping and opportunities for diversity